 Surfer SEO has taken the marketing world by storm since its release just a couple of years ago.
-Other tools perform similar functions, but it’s no surprise that Surfer has become one of the favourites among marketers.
+Other tools perform similar functions, but it’s no surprise that Surfer is the favorite of marketers and niche website builders.
 It’s devilishly simple to use and offers up just the right amount of information we need to improve our content.
 If we want more, we can get it, but Surfer’s interface and workflow means that we can perform plenty of optimisation tasks that used to take hours, in minutes.

-I’ve been reviewing the Surfer SEO tool for a year now, and here are some valuable tips that might save you some time and generate new ideas when exploring the world of on-page optimization.
+I’ve been heavily using and reviewing this fast-growing marketing tool for a couple of years.
+Here are some valuable tips for Surfer SEO that might save you some time and generate new ideas when you perform on-page optimization.

 Review & Audit Before Publishing

 If you want to audit a blog post that you haven’t published yet, there’s really only one option: create a new query in the Surfer SEO Content Editor.
 However, on most plans, there’s a limit on Content Editor queries.
 They are resource-intensive, so the team at Surfer are not giving them away cheaply.

 But there is another way to do it.
 This is a sort of hack but it works pretty well.